DhanushJK11/Automated-data-extraction/README.md

 ## Technology Utilization

-### Libraries
+## Libraries Required

-We use various programming libraries designed for PDF parsing and data extraction:
-- **PyMuPDF**: For reading and extracting text from PDF files.
+To automate the extraction of medical data from PDF documents, the following libraries are needed:

+1. **pdf2image**
+   Converts PDF files into images for further processing.

+2. **OpenCV**
+   A library for image processing tasks, such as cleaning images using adaptive thresholding techniques.

+3. **pytesseract**
-- **pytesseract**: For optical character recognition (OCR) to handle scanned documents or images within PDFs.
+   A wrapper for Google's Tesseract-OCR Engine, used for optical character recognition (OCR) to extract text from images.
-- **pandas**: For data handling and processing.

-### Technologies
-- **PDF Parsing**: Extract text and data from PDF documents.
-- **OCR Processing**: Recognize text from images or scanned pages within PDFs.
+4. **regex** (or `re`)
+   A library for using regular expressions to extract specific patterns and data from the extracted text.

+5. **pytest**
+   A framework for writing and running tests to ensure code quality.
 ## Process Improvement

 ### Reduce Manual Effort